notaryproject/notation/docs/distribution/README.md

 Upon [manifest put][oci-dist-spec-manifest-put], perform the following steps:

-* The [nv2 signature specification][nv2-signature-spec] identifies the referenced artifact by its digest and optional tags.
+* The [proposed nv2 signature specification][nv2-signature-spec] identifies the referenced artifact by its digest and optional tags.
 * As the registry receives artifacts, the artifact type is parsed, evaluating the `manifest.config.mediaType` of `"application/vnd.cncf.notary.config.v2+jwt"`
 * A role check is performed, confirming the identity of the PUT has **signer** rights
 * The registry uses the config objects reference to link the signature with signed digest.
 This would enable registry tracking for garbage collection